Skip to content

 Conflict resolution

 Schema updates can carry readAt and onStale.
-If the state advanced past readAt, Ablo applies the onStale policy:
+If the state advanced past readAt, Ablo applies the onStale disposition:

-The choice is per-commit.
-No CRDT default; the policy is explicit.
+The choice is per-commit, and there is no CRDT default: the policy is explicit.
+The full taxonomy lives in Concurrency Convention.

 The contract in one sentence